kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 You'll see this macro character beside another e.g. `#(` or `#"`.
 This topic will act as a bit preamble before looking at your specific case.

-`#` is the dispatch macro, a reader macro that tells the Clojure reader (the thing that take a file of Clojure text and parses it for consumption in the compiler) to go and look at another __read table__ for the definition of the next character - in essence this allows extending default reader behaviour.
+`#` is the dispatch macro, a reader macro that tells the Clojure reader (the thing that takes a file of Clojure text and parses it for consumption in the compiler) to go and look at another __read table__ for the definition of the next character - in essence this allows extending default reader behaviour.

 Clojure doesn't provide support for creating reader macros but it is possible through [a bit of hackery](http://briancarper.net/blog/449/).